|

 and is expected to fall further.
 Average family sizes have already

-high.
-There seems a simple logic to the theory that if there are
+is high.
+There seems a simple logic to the theory that if there

-trouble with such a solution is that the economy doesn’t work like
+The trouble with such a solution is that the economy doesn't work

-that.
+like that.
 Economies do well when the population grows.
-This has happened
+This has

-restaurants are good examples of this.
-Old sectors, such as corner
+Chinese restaurants are good examples of this.
+Old sectors, such

 In Scotland unemployment is low (5.3% is the average